Makaliyam Sreeramaswamy Temple

 The temple is said to be built by the Chera Dynasty.
 Several years ago, it is believed that a major fire incident had happened in the temple in which almost all gopuras and many structures were severely damaged.
 This is the new temple constructed by devotees later on and is now owned by Cochin Devaswom Board.
 The temple is recently renovated again with copper plated roofs & Dasavathara framed walls in panchaloha.

-Lord Vinayaka and Lord Ayyappa are the Upa-Devathas.
+Lord Vinayaka and Lord Ayyappa are the subdeities (upa-devathas) in this temple.
 Lord Hanuman is also worshipped here without idol.

+Legend

-Here Lord Rama is considered to be in most powerful form after killing asura Khara younger brother of emperor Ravana and his huge army.
+Here Lord Rama is considered to be in the most powerful form after killing asura Khara, younger brother of demon king Ravana and his huge army.
 It is believed that the deity is in the form of Lord Vishnu & Lord Siva consolidated power.
+This is one of the important Vaishnavate temples of Kerala.